DanielAndreasen/astro_scripts/README.md

-# NEW
+# Install
 Try install many of the scripts with

     pip install astro-scripts

 This is still under development though, but it does work!

+To check the installation run `plot_fits` in the terminal.

 # WARNING